Pace, pace mio dio: La forza del Destino (G. Verdi)

 As an avid concert artist, she has performed Verdi’s Requiem and Beethoven’s Symphony No. 9 with Orquesta Sinfónica del Principado de Asturias, Columbus Symphony, Boston Philharmonic and Boston Landmark Orchestra, an all-French Opera concert with Maestro Michel Plasson in Montpellier, France, the soprano soloist in Vaughan Williams’ Dona nobis pacem with Juneau Symphony, and an all Verdi concert with The Princeton Symphony Orchestra under the baton of Maestro Rossen Milanov.

-A graduate of the Academy of Vocal Arts in Philadelphia, Boston University Opera Institute, and New England Conservatory, she was seen as the title role in Suor Angelica, Leonora in Oberto, Donna Anna in Don Giovanni, the Countess in Capriccio, and Alice Ford in Falstaff during her educational tenure.
-In addition to winning a Grand Prize at the Metropolitan Opera National Council Auditions, Miss Johnson has also graced the winner’s circle of the William Matheus Sullivan Foundation, Gerda Lissner Foundation and the Giulio Gari Foundation.
+Ms. Johnson is a graduate of the Academy of Vocal Arts in Philadelphia, Boston University Opera Institute, and New England Conservatory.
+She has graced the winner’s circle of the William Matheus Sullivan Foundation, Gerda Lissner Foundation, and the Giulio Gari Foundation.